zowe/docs-site/docs/extend/extend-desktop/mvd-dataservices.md

 ## Dataservice APIs

-The API for a dataservice can be categorized as Router-based or ZSS-based, and Websocket or not.
+Dataservice APIs can be categorized as Router-based or ZSS-based, and either WebSocket or not.

-**Note:** Each Router dataservice can safely import express, express-ws, and bluebird without requiring the modules to be present, because these modules exist in the proxy server's directory and the *NODE_MODULES* environment variable can include this directory.

 ### Router-based dataservices

+Each Router dataservice can safely import Express, express-ws, and bluebird without requiring the modules to be present, because these modules exist in the proxy server's directory and the *NODE_MODULES* environment variable can include this directory.

-#### HTTP/REST router dataservices
+#### HTTP/REST Router dataservices

 Router-based dataservices must return a (bluebird) Promise that resolves to an ExpressJS router upon success.
 For more information, see the ExpressJS guide on use of Router middleware: [Using Router Middleware](http://expressjs.com/en/guide/using-middleware.html#middleware.router).